Does a Small Business Need Cloud Computing?

 A robust cloud strategy will help you anticipate the benefits and risks of the cloud for your business.
 It will also help you create a plan, which best aligns with your business objectives, and come up with actionable steps for rapid execution.

 1. How does the cloud fit your business strategy?

 Identify the teams or departments within your business that you want to migrate to the cloud.
 Next, break down their function into services.
-For each of these, you will have a business objection or goal.
+For each of these, you will have a business objective or goal.
 For example:

 HR- attract, retain and motivate my employees?

 Marketing & Sales- Acquire, retain and foster customer loyalty?

 For each of the above objectives, answer the following questions:

 Can we become more operationally agile by delivering the service via the cloud?

 Can we cut down costs by delivering the service via the cloud?